Toward Automated Validation of Language Model Synthesized Test Cases using Semantic Entropy: VALTEST

 \subsection{K-fold Training and Classification}

 Next, we employ a k-fold cross-validation method to train and validate our test cases.
 In this method, the dataset is split into \( k \) folds $\{\mathcal{F}_1, ..., \mathcal{F}_k\}$.
 The model is trained on \( k-1 \) folds and evaluated on the remaining fold.
 The split is function-based, meaning that for each validation iteration, the test cases corresponding to a subset of functions (\( k-1 \) folds) are selected for training, while the remaining fold is used for evaluation.
 We use a soft voting ensemble model, which is composed of several models, including \textit{logistic regression}, \textit{support vector machine}, \textit{random forest}, \textit{XGBoost}, \textit{LightGBM}, \textit{AdaBoost}, and \textit{gradient boosting}.
+We empirically compared the performance of the individual classifiers during our preliminary experiments and observed that the ensemble consistently outperformed the individual classifiers.
+Based on these observations, we chose the ensemble approach for our framework.

 After training, the ensemble model is used to predict outcomes on the validation set.
 Using the k-fold validation approach, the model predicts whether each test case is valid or not.
 The model generates a score between 0 and 1 for each test case, and a \textit{threshold} is set to determine validity.
 If the score exceeds this \textit{threshold}, the test case is considered valid.
 We observed that some functions in the dataset may not have any test cases passing the \textit{threshold}.
-To address this issue, we employed \textit{topN} parameter to select the top \( N \) test cases for functions where fewer than \( N \) test cases pass the \textit{threshold}.
+To address this issue, we employed the \textit{topN} parameter to select the top \( N \) test cases for functions where fewer than \( N \) test cases pass the \textit{threshold}.
 The \textit{topN} parameter is essential as it allows us to select a non-empty subset of test cases for each function.
 Without test cases, a function's mutation score and coverage would be zero, leading to an undesirable outcome.